Gerson Rodrigues (footballer, born 1995): 2021–22 season: Loans to Troyes and Eyüpspor

 On 31 August 2021, Rodrigues joined newly promoted Ligue 1 side Troyes on a season-long loan.
 The club held an option to make the deal permanent at the end of the season.

 On 7 March 2022, FIFA announced that, due to the Russian invasion of Ukraine, all the contracts of foreign players in Ukraine are suspended until 30 June 2022 and they are allowed to sign with clubs outside Ukraine until that date.
 On 30 March 2022, Rodrigues signed with Turkish club Eyüpspor until 30 June 2022 using the new rule.
 He played on loan in the 2022–23 season for Al Wehda.

 Kanchanaburi Power

 After series of loan moves, Rodrigues left Dynamo Kyiv after six years and signed a permanent deal with Thai League 1 club Kanchanaburi Power on 1 August 2025.
 On 24 August, he scored his first goal for the club in a 3–3 draw to Bangkok United.

+In April 2026, Kanchanaburi Power terminated his contract, citing unspecified "circumstances and facts".

+Zorya Luhansk

+On 17 September 2026, Rodrigues returned to Ukraine, signing for Zorya Luhansk.
+Two days later he made his debut for Zorya, in a 0-2 defeat against his former club Dynamo Kyiv.